cuppajoe123/Pong-Hard-Mode/README.md

 Similar to Pong, but a single player controls both paddles and there are two balls instead of one.
 The player gains a point each time they hit a ball and loses when a ball gets past a paddle.

 Uses the Fira Code font for score keeping.

+### Dependencies and installation
+These are the packages that need to be installed on Debian-based systems.
+Other distros will have similar packages.

+`# apt-get install libsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev libsdl2-ttf-2.0-0 libsdl2-ttf-dev`

+Invoke the Makefile to build the program in the current directory.

+`$ make`